If you’re looking for some ways to get your dog to take medication, check out these homemade dog pill pocket ideas.

-I feed my dogs a raw diet, so I just poke the pill into the heart via the aorta stump (whitish tube coming out top of heart) OR you can use a small pair of scissors, meant for just that purpose, and cut a bigger hole using the aorta stump as a guide.
+I feed my dogs a raw diet, so I just poke the pill into the heart via the aorta stump (whitish tube coming out the top of the heart) OR you can use a small pair of scissors, meant for just that purpose, and cut a bigger hole using the aorta stump as a guide.
 Just cut down the aorta and make a hole *just* big enough to have to push the pill in tightly.
-That way the pill will slip into the heart ventricle itself and can't back out easily!
+That way the pill will slip into the heart ventricle itself and can’t back out easily!

 My dogs love pill time, plus they get a little “food” so they don’t get a tummy ache.

-Don't want to feed raw?
-You can par boil the hearts in boiling water for a minute or two, then freeze/thaw as needed!
+Don’t want to feed raw?
+You can parboil the hearts in boiling water for a minute or two, then freeze/thaw as needed!
 You can find chicken and turkey hearts in most grocery or meat markets.
 Rabbit hearts can be found at many raw feeding retailers or meat rabbit dealers.

-Dog "allergic" to chicken or turkey types of kibble?
-Try it raw as most kibble doesn't use actual meat in their food..
-Raw food is often highly palatable and causes no issue in dogs "allergic" to certain proteins.
+Dog “allergic” to chicken or turkey types of kibble?
+Try it raw as most kibble doesn’t use actual meat in their food.
+Raw food is often highly palatable and causes no issue in dogs “allergic” to certain proteins.

 Make sure to wash hands and equipment properly when done!

-Yummy DIY Pill Pockitz
+Yummy DIY Pill Pockets

 My Cavalier Spaniel never had a problem taking his meds when I’d coat them in a thin layer of this peanutty fudge.